-Adderall® is a medication used to treat attention deficit hyperactivity disorder (ADHD), a condition that can make it tough to focus and is characterized by feelings of impulsivity and hyperactivity.
+Adderall® is a medication used to treat attention-deficit/hyperactivity disorder (ADHD).
+This mental health condition can make it tough to focus and is characterized by feelings of impulsivity and hyperactivity.

 Increased heart rate

 These are some of the most common anxiety symptoms, but everyone’s experience with the mental health condition is unique.

 As you can see, Adderall is not a solution for treating anxiety unless the anxiety is caused by symptoms of ADHD.

 Both people who have and don’t have ADHD can get anxious or potentially experience an Adderall panic attack by using or misusing the medication.
 So while it may help anxiety in some ways, Adderall can also cause anxiety on its own.